wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

 Select a Collaborative Visual SLAM Tutorial to Run
 --------------------------------------------------

--  :ref:`c-slam_two robots`: uses as input two |ros| bags that simulate two robots exploring the same area
+-  :ref:`c-slam_two robots`: uses as input two ROS 2 bags that simulate two robots exploring the same area

-   *  The |ros| tool rviz2 is used to visualize the two robots, the server, and how the server merges the two local maps of the robots into one common map.
+   *  The ROS 2 tool rviz2 is used to visualize the two robots, the server, and how the server merges the two local maps of the robots into one common map.

    *  The output includes the estimated pose of the camera and visualization of the internal map.

-   *  All input and output are in standard |ros| formats.
+   *  All input and output are in standard ROS 2 formats.

--  :ref:`c-slam_FM`: uses as an input a |ros| bag that simulates a robot exploring an area
+-  :ref:`c-slam_FM`: uses as an input a ROS 2 bag that simulates a robot exploring an area

    *  Collaborative visual SLAM has the FastMapping algorithm integrated.

    *  For more information on FastMapping, see :ref:`how_it_works`.

-   *  The |ros| tool rviz2 is used to visualize the robot exploring the area and how FastMapping creates the 2D and 3D maps.
+   *  The ROS 2 tool rviz2 is used to visualize the robot exploring the area and how FastMapping creates the 2D and 3D maps.

--  :ref:`c-slam_multi-camera`: uses as an input a |ros| bag that simulates a robot with two
-   |realsense| cameras exploring an area.
+-  :ref:`c-slam_multi-camera`: uses as an input a ROS 2 bag that simulates a robot with two Intel® RealSense™ cameras exploring an area.

    *  Collaborative visual SLAM enables tracker frame-level pose fusion using Kalman Filter (part of loosely coupled solution for multi-camera feature).

-   *  The |ros| tool rviz2 is used to visualize estimated pose of different cameras.
+   *  The ROS 2 tool rviz2 is used to visualize estimated pose of different cameras.

--  :ref:`c-slam_lidar`: uses as an input a |ros| bag that simulates a robot exploring an area
+-  :ref:`c-slam_lidar`: uses as an input a ROS 2 bag that simulates a robot exploring an area

    *  Collaborative visual SLAM enables 2D Lidar based frame-to-frame tracking for RGBD input.

-   *  The |ros| tool rviz2 is used to visualize the trajectory of robot when 2D Lidar is used.
+   *  The ROS 2 tool rviz2 is used to visualize the trajectory of robot when 2D Lidar is used.

--  :ref:`c-slam_remapping`: uses as an input a |ros| bag that simulates a robot to update pre-constructed keyframe/landmark map and 3D octree map with manual region input from user in remapping mode.
+-  :ref:`c-slam_remapping`: uses as an input a ROS 2 bag that simulates a robot to update pre-constructed keyframe/landmark map and 3D octree map with manual region input from user in remapping mode.

-   *  The |ros| tool rviz2 is used to visualize the process of region-wise remapping feature including loading and updating the pre-constructed keyframe/landmark and 3D octree map.
+   *  The ROS 2 tool rviz2 is used to visualize the process of region-wise remapping feature including loading and updating the pre-constructed keyframe/landmark and 3D octree map.

 .. _c-slam_two robots: